 It’s considered uncool to do aerials on most social dance floors unless you’re in a jam circle or contest, and dancing with a partner who you’ve practiced with.
 Don’t lead aerials unless you’ve practiced them beforehand with your follow (a lot).
 Instead, concentrate on learning the basics.
 I know this sounds boring, but the regular dancers you encounter will notice your efforts.
 Couple other tips: New swing dancers tend to take big steps, especially on the rock-step.
 Take small steps!
 Second, avoid rushing.
 Beginners are usually nervous and rush through moves.
 Take the all of the allocated beats to finish your move (you have more time than you think!).
 If you are a follow, instead of learning a bunch of moves, learn how to follow.
 Then you can do any move the guy leads.
 Also, followers, don’t try to read the leader’s mind and anticipate the move.
 Just follow what the leader physically leads you to do (along with following the music of course).

-- Ask advanced dancers to teach you a cool move that you see them do.
+5. Ask advanced dancers to teach you a cool move that you see them do

 They will be flattered and you’ll get a free lesson.
 I was always delighted when someone asked me to show them a move I did.
 This is a great way to build up your repertoire of good moves, as well as gain friends in the swing scene!

-- Dance with a variety of people – not just your partner.
+6. Dance with a variety of people – not just your partner

 You need to dance with different people to become a good leader or follower.
 If you dance with the same person all of the time, you won’t be leading or following.
 You’ll know all of each other’s moves and will just be anticipating them.
 Ask other people to dance, and accept when other people ask you.

-- Watch good dancers when you go out, on the Internet, and anywhere else you can.
+7. Watch good dancers when you go out, online, and anywhere else you can